boxuk/boxuk-routing/README.markdown

 ## The Helper

-You are free to instantiate and set upp all the objects manually if you want, but the easiest way to do it is through the helper class provided.
+You are free to instantiate and set upp all the objects manually if you want, but the easiest way to do it is through the helper class provided (BoxUK\Routing).
 This is used in all the examples.

 ## The Router